dopc/turkish-counterfactual-recognition/README.md

 # Recognition of Counterfactual Statements in Turkish

+`NOTE: This repository is a part of a project which has an article submission under review at the moment.`

 We have studied counterfactual statement recognition as a sentence-level binary classification problem in the Turkish language.

 In this repository, we publish,